Experiencing Electrical Problems?

 View our collection of Power Quality Publications.
 Learn more >

-Maui Electric produces and delivers electricity through a vast network of generators, transformers, switches, and power lines.
-Despite the complexity of its system, Maui Electric's objective is to deliver quality power where and when it is needed - in accordance with Tariff Rule No. 2 Character of Service and Tariff Rule No. 16 Interruption of Service.
+Hawaiian Electric produces and delivers electricity through a vast network of generators, transformers, switches, and power lines.
+Despite the complexity of its system, Hawaiian Electric's objective is to deliver quality power where and when it is needed - in accordance with Tariff Rule No. 2 Character of Service and Tariff Rule No. 16 Interruption of Service.

 Power Quality is a set of metrics used to benchmark the quality of the electric service provided to customers.
 The American National Standards Institute (ANSI) and the Electric Power Research Institute (EPRI) have developed power quality metrics that most electric utilities in the United States use to measure the quality of electricity being delivered.
 Using national standards ensures that electric utilities, equipment manufacturers, consultants, and end users have a common understanding of the electric service that is expected at the interface point between the utility and the customer's premise.
 Power quality means a voltage and frequency compatible with operation of our customers' end-use equipment.
 In many respects, power quality is as important as reliability.